 Microphone pop filters are a crucial piece of any studio gear list.
-Let’s discuss pop filter in more detail here, including how and when to use them.
+Let's discuss pop filters in more detail here, including how and when to use them.

 To learn about my recommended microphone pop filters, check out my article Best Microphone Pop Filters.

 What Is A Microphone Pop Filter And When Should You Use One?

 As discussed in the first section, a microphone pop filter is a device that helps to eliminate plosive sounds from entering a microphone capsule.
 Pop filters are also referred to as pop shields or pop screens.